-ISO 20022-4 was prepared by Technical Committee ISO/TC 68, Financial services.
+ISO 20022-6 was prepared by Technical Committee ISO/TC 68, Financial services.

-This first edition cancels and replaces ISO/TS 20022-4:2004.
+This second edition cancels and replaces the first edition (ISO 20022-6:2009), which has been technically revised.

-ISO 20022 consists of the following parts, under the general title Financial services - Universal financial industry message scheme:
+ISO 20022 consists of the following parts, under the general title Financial services - Universal financial industry message scheme: O'CLICK